-So, if you wonder how to find the every error page not found, you can check if the errors mentioned above are displayed in simple black text on white website screen.
+So, if you wonder how to find every error page not found, you can check if the errors mentioned above are displayed in simple black text on a white website screen.
 Now that you are aware of the common symptoms of this HTTP issue, let’s get into how can you resolve 404 not found errors by applying some effective solutions.

 Troubleshoot 404 Page Not Found Errors Using These Simple Tricks

 Do you want to understand how do you fix 404 not found errors?
 Then technical methods can help you.
 But before you check the advanced solutions to fix error code 404 on websites, try these simple hacks.

 The first thing you can do is to refresh the active browser window or the web page showing 404 error.
 Otherwise, simply click Ctrl and F5 buttons on your keyboard to perform a forced restart on the error-affected page.
 In case the error was occurring due to incorrect loading of the website, refreshing may resolve 404.
 Also, you must verify whether you have typed the correct URL, as misspelling it can cause this error code.
 So, make to enter the proper website address to see if you are still getting error 404.

 Delete Caches And Cookies From Browser

 If the above trick doesn’t work, try this method only if the target website is opening on some other device successfully.
 So, if you can open the page on your phone or any other PC, clear your browser’s cookies and cache.
 Hopefully, now the error code 404 will not bother you anymore while opening websites.

 Sometimes, this issue of ‘404 File or Directory Not Found’ can appear on your pages if there are malware files.
 So, you can scan your computer or devices for infected files and remove them.